radanalyticsio/oshinko-rest/docs/Debugging.md

 build each of the projects.

-When using ‘make image’ to generate the docker images that will become the Oshinko services you receive the following: **Cannot connect to the Docker daemon.
+When using ‘make image’ to generate the docker images that will become the Oshinko services, if you receive the following: **Cannot connect to the Docker daemon.
 Is 'docker -d' running on this host?**

 Be sure that docker is indeed running on the host.
 If it is, it may be